Hit a Wall During a Web Design Project?5 Tactics to Get Back on Track

 New is different, which is hard for those who feel uncomfortable outside the norm.
 When people think metaphorically, they relate what is known with the unknown.
 A metaphorical stretch of the mind seems safe because it relates what is familiar within the framework of what is new so the unknown could be thought of in terms of what is in existence and relatable.
 For example, when Steve Job’s thought of personal computers metaphorically in terms of an appliance, the idea of having an Apple in every home was easier to embrace (even though most people, at the time, associated computers within an office setting).
 Metaphoric thinking could be the springboard needed to vault a person’s thought process into another realm of inspiration.

 5. Redefine The Original Problem Statement

 It is not uncommon to burn time, energy, and resources against the wrong problem.
-How a problem is defined and understood contributes to the questions asked about it and influence how it is solved.
+How a problem is defined and understood contributes to the questions asked about it and influences how it is solved.
 So revisit, refine and redefine the original problem statement when you sense the ideas generated by it would not help you achieve your true objectives.

-For example, if your website conversions are an issue you want to correct with your new web design, then you need to understand the factors between your message, site design and the mindset of your target market in the buying process before you can redevelop your website to convert more prospective customers.
+For example, if your website conversions are an issue you want to correct with your new web design, then you need to understand the factors between your message, site design, and the mindset of your target market in the buying process before you can redevelop your website to convert more prospective customers.
 Low conversion may be the symptom- not the root cause.
 The real problem could be a misalignment between your website goals and your target market’s needs.

 When you redefine a problem, you reframe your point of view, focus and expand the universe of options you would never have considered before.

 Breakthroughs frequently occur as a result of “failure” or after getting stuck in a rut.
-Many discoveries may never have happened if it wasn’t for a roadblock that forced a creative-realignment.
+Many discoveries may never have happened if it wasn’t for a roadblock that forced a creative realignment.